ivoa/ProposalDM/docs/code.md

 ==============

 ## Java
-At the moment only the Java code that is generated which is published to the maven central repository.
+At the moment only the Java code that is generated is published to the maven central repository.
 Note that this is only published as a snapshot version as yet, so that for many tools you will need to explicitly add the snapshot repository to your setup - e.g. for gradle

 ```kotlin
 dependencyResolutionManagement {